top of page

 The film was composed over six winters when Alys and Cécile visited the monastery.
 It is a deeply meaningful portrait of a person processing a painful past.
 We meet Vera just as she is getting ready to move away from her monastic life, and for that reason, the film uniquely highlights the institution’s role as a centre for social work and healing and a space for recovery and transformation.

-Mother Vera screened at Sundance, Locarno and most recently London Film Festival where it took home the Grierson Award.
+Mother Vera was supported by Sundance, won first prize at Locarno First Look 2023, and most recently London Film Festival where it took home the Grierson Award.
 Cécile is a British-French director, editor and cinematographer.
 Her directorial debut, The Watchmaker screened at Hot Docs, Dok Leipzig and SXSW in addition to Open City Documentary Festival, where it was nominated as Best UK Short and to Boston International Festival where it picked up the Grand Jury Prize.
 Alys is an editorial and fine art documentary photographer based in London.
 In 2019 Ex-Voto was published by GOST Books in addition to her book The Gli Isolani (The Islanders) in 2022.
 Alys’s work can be found in the National Portrait Gallery (London), The Rencontres d’Arles Collection, The Bodleian Library, and AmberSide Collection.

 Agnès: In addition to Dreyer, Bresson, and Marker’s work, the film—where each beautifully balanced shot could function as a standalone photograph—also reminds me of Graciela Iturbide’s black-and-white photography.
 It’s not only her preoccupation with religion, ritual, and the tension between tradition and modernity in contemporary Latin American society, but also the sense of complicity and trust she developed with her subjects.
 These were often socially and politically independent women.
 This approach set her apart from the candid style of traditional street photographers.
 It was interesting to learn that you both studied literature at university, so I’m wondering if your background influenced your approach to making this film?